banwarp/benton_epi/covid19/scripts/schoolScripts/01parameterValues.md

   - Student-student and student-teacher transmission rates factor for elementary = 0.33
   - Student-student and student-teacher transmission rates factor for middle/high school = 1
   - Teacher-teacher transmission rate factor = 1
+  - Teacher-student transmission rate factor for elementary = .5, based on moderate levels of distancing and ACE2 reduction
-  - Teacher-student transmission rate factor = ?
+  - Teacher-student transmission rate factor for middle/high = .5, based on high levels of distancing
     - Source: https://wwwnc.cdc.gov/eid/article/26/10/20-1315_article
   - Alternative: Children are 44% as likely as adults to transmit the coronavirus to household contacts:
   - Student-student and student-teacher transmission rates factor = 0.44